BradenLee/Project2/README.md

 # Project2

-This project is a data visualization for the HPCC servers at Texas Tevch
+This project is a data visualization for the HPCC servers at Texas Tech